Stronger Data Poisoning Attacks Break Data Sanitization Defenses: Attack Framework

 \subsection{Concentrated attacks}

-To bypass anomaly detectors that are sensitive to small changes in the data, we observe that poisoned data that is \emph{concentrated} on a few locations tends to appear normal.
-This is a simple observation, but to be the best of our knowledge has yet to be exploited for data poisoning.
-For example: \begin{itemize} \item For the \knn{} defense and other similar nonparametric anomaly detectors, this is trivially true: if several poisoned points are placed very near each other, then by definition, the distances to their nearest neighbors will be small. \item For the \PCA{} defense, it is more likely that the low-rank representation of $\sD$ will include the poisoned points, reducing their out-of-projection components. \item For the \Loss{} defense, if the poisoned points are concentrated in a similar location, the model will have more incentive to fit those points (because fitting one of them would imply fitting all of them, which would reduce the training loss more than fitting a single isolated point). \end{itemize} In general, anomaly detectors flag points that do not look like other points in the training data, and can therefore be fooled by sufficiently concentrated groups of poisoned points (because each poisoned point in each group lies close to other poisoned points).
-For example, an attacker could evade the \knn{} defense by placing tightly-clustered groups of poisoned points of size at least $k$.
+To bypass anomaly detectors that are sensitive to small changes in the data, we rely on the simple observation that poisoned data that is \emph{concentrated} on a few locations tends to appear normal to anomaly detectors.
+For example: \begin{itemize} \item For the \knn{} defense and other similar nonparametric detectors, this is trivially true: if several poisoned points are placed very near each other, then by definition, the distances to their nearest neighbors will be small. \item For the \PCA{} defense, it is more likely that the low-rank representation of $\sD$ will include the poisoned points, reducing their out-of-projection components. \item For the \Loss{} defense, if the poisoned points are concentrated in a similar location, the model will have more incentive to fit those points (because fitting one of them would imply fitting all of them, which would reduce the training loss more than fitting a single isolated point). \end{itemize}

-However, from the attacker's point of view, one potential issue is that being constrained to place points in concentrated groups might hurt the attacker's ability to change the learned model, as measured by the number of poisoned points required to make the defender learn some target parameters.
-For example, it might be the case that an efficient attack would involve spreading out each poisoned point throughout the feasible set; and thus if the attacker were to be forced to group these points together, the resulting attack might be less effective at changing the defender's model.
+A potential issue for the attacker is that being constrained to place points in concentrated groups might make the attack less effective, in the sense of requiring more poisoned points to make the defender learn some target parameters.
+For example, it might be the case that a more efficient attack would involve spreading out each poisoned point throughout the feasible set.